plamber/plamber.github.io/_posts/2020-01-09-How-do-I-authenticate-against-Azure-AD-using-React-SPA-and-ASP-NET-Core.md

 Go and change the *MsalConfig.js* if you want to manipulate the authentication settings for MSAL.JS.
 You can find the configuration options of MSAL.JS under [this link](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications).

 ### Summarizing
 With [this GitHub project](https://github.com/plamber/MSAL-Authenticationsamples/tree/master/MSAL-Authenticationsamples/AAD-React-AspNetCore) I am showing you how to authenticate against Azure AD using React and ASP.NET core.
-I will definitely improve the current code and provide more samples on that repository.
+I will improve the current code and provide more samples on that repository.

 Happy coding.